NextStepFinalProject/NextStep/insighthub-backend/README.md

-# InsightHub Backend
+# NextStep Backend

 ## Git Subtree

-This `insighthub-backend` directory was initialized by cloning [`colman-advanced-web-apps`](https://github.com/taljacob2/colman-advanced-web-apps) repository as a [git subtree](https://www.atlassian.com/git/tutorials/git-subtree), by running the following command:
+This `nextstep-backend` directory was initialized by cloning [`colman-advanced-web-apps`](https://github.com/taljacob2/colman-advanced-web-apps) repository as a [git subtree](https://www.atlassian.com/git/tutorials/git-subtree), by running the following command:

 ```
 cd ..
-git subtree add -P insighthub-backend https://github.com/taljacob2/colman-advanced-web-apps master --squash
+git subtree add -P nextstep-backend https://github.com/taljacob2/colman-advanced-web-apps master --squash
 ```

 ### Check For Updates From [`colman-advanced-web-apps`](https://github.com/taljacob2/colman-advanced-web-apps) Repository

-To upgrade the existing backend with the most recent version available in the [`colman-advanced-web-apps`](https://github.com/taljacob2/colman-advanced-web-apps) repository, merge it into this `insighthub-backend` directory:
+To upgrade the existing backend with the most recent version available in the [`colman-advanced-web-apps`](https://github.com/taljacob2/colman-advanced-web-apps) repository, merge it into this `nextstep-backend` directory:

 ```
 cd ..
-git subtree pull -P insighthub-backend https://github.com/taljacob2/colman-advanced-web-apps master --squash
+git subtree pull -P nextstep-backend https://github.com/taljacob2/colman-advanced-web-apps master --squash
 ```

 ## Prerequisites

 ### Configure Environment

-1. As a **requirement** for running the application, create an `.env` file in the `insighthub-backend` working directory.
-Copy the content of the [.env.template](/insighthub-backend/.env.template) file to your newly created `.env` file.
+1. As a **requirement** for running the application, create an `.env` file in the `nextstep-backend` working directory.
+Copy the content of the [.env.template](/nextstep-backend/.env.template) file to your newly created `.env` file.
 Define the environment variables there.

 1. Edit the values of the properties to match your environment.

-   > In case you want to run a docker environment, see our guide for [how to setup a docker environment](/insighthub-backend/docs/mongodb/mongodb-via-docker.md).
+   > In case you want to run a docker environment, see our guide for [how to setup a docker environment](/nextstep-backend/docs/mongodb/mongodb-via-docker.md).

 ## `.env`